Touring the World’s Largest Bicycle Museum at Bicycle Heaven in Pittsburgh

 Even before entering Bicycle Heaven, the mural outside, which enlivens an otherwise monotone building, tells you that you’re about to experience something special.
 Take some time to admire this beautiful painting which features a cityscape scene and makes you almost feel like Bicycle Heaven is located along a quaint street in a small town.

-Walking through the door, you might assume that Bicycle Heaven is little more than a glorified bicycle shop.
+Walking through the door, you might assume that Bicycle Heaven is little more than a glorified bicycle shop in Pittsburgh.
 However, if the giant “Bicycle Museum” sign on the outside mural didn’t clue you in, this shop is so much more.
 In fact, Bicycle Heaven claims to be the world’s largest bicycle store and museum.

 Despite having a very large collection of bicycles, the first room looks like a regular bike shop.
 However, look closely, and you’ll notice many vintage bikes along the floors and walls of this main room.
 One of the highlights of this first room is the Bowden Spacelander bikes hanging on the wall.
 Built in the 1960s, these fiberglass bikes have a space age name and look, but only 500 were ever made.
 Of those, only a small percentage still exist.
 However, visitors to Bicycle Heaven can see four pristine examples hanging on the museum’s wall.